iAleKira/Nmap-Injection-Framework/README.md

 # Having issues with jar files on Linux?

-Try running: -java -jar ./filename.jar
+Try running: java -jar ./filename.jar or use script.sh directly for default settings usage.

 # Libraries used: